Joan Margaret Marbeck: Biography

 She was an organizer of the conference "On the Conservation and Development of the Malayo-Portuguese Creole Language and Heritage in Malaysia" (January 1996), the initiator of the establishment in 2010 a department of the life of the Eurasian community in the Peoples Museum Melaka, the holding of a seminar on Kristang in cooperation with the Corporation of Malacca Museums in December 2011 and the International Conference on Creole Languages in June 2012 in Malacca (in cooperation with the Federal University of Rio de Janeiro).

 In conjunction with the 500th anniversary of the conquest of Malacca by Portuguese (1511) she produced and published in 2012 a set of three books: "The Commemorative Dictionary of Serani", "Speak Serani" and "Serani Songs".
-Earlier, Kristang was called Serani, and Joan Marbeck believes that it is necessary to return that name.
+Earlier, Kristang was called Serani, and Joan Marbeck believed that it was necessary to return that name.
 In Kuala Lumpur, in 2014, she opened courses to study the Kristang.